hnjw-png/manvsmachine/README.md

 ## Instructions:

-There is a page/document attached to the website stating how to play the game and the rules of the game, etc how many rounds you play until winner is decided, and which rock, paper or scissors beats who.
+At the bottom of the page there is a section stating how to play the game and the rules of the game, etc how many rounds you play until winner is decided, and which rock, paper or scissors beats who.

 ![image](https://user-images.githubusercontent.com/120515252/219072320-38cfcc72-127d-452e-b57c-4785455e49fb.png)

 ## Main Game page:

 The main page is a simply page with a clear purpose, to play rock paper scissors.
-You can see clearly where to click, and where your score should appear.
+You can see clearly where to click the buttons, and where your score should appear.
 The only option currently is to play computer againist human, but not yet human to human.

 ![image](https://user-images.githubusercontent.com/120515252/219072581-3c6edf83-1b36-4e79-ae06-371a0dbe793b.png)